ZigaSajovic/nNetJs/README.md

 ###Example 2

-We construct a 5-layers deep neural network, outputing classification probability, and train it for a 1000 steps.
+We construct a 5-layers deep neural network, outputing a 3-class classification probability, and train it for a 1000 steps.

 ```javascript
 //generate Random data for demo